islamic-network/api.alquran.cloud/README.md

 * Memcached 1.5
 * Slim Framework v3

+## Adding Qur'an Editions

+### Add a new Text Edition

+#### Add a new Audio Edition
+1. Add entry in the edition table.
+2. The files then need to be uploaded to the Wasabi / s3 bucket with the folder name matching the edition name. https://github.com/islamic-network/cdn.alquran.cloud/blob/master/html/media/index.php#L37 needs to be updated with the appropriate information.
+3. https://github.com/islamic-network/api.alquran.cloud/blob/master/src/Quran/Helper/Meta.php#L98 needs to be updated.
+4. https://github.com/islamic-network/api.alquran.cloud/blob/master/cdn.txt needs to be updated.

 ### Running the App

 The api and all its dependencies are fully Dockerised.
 You **just need docker and docker-compose** to spin everything up.